wp-plugins/snapshot-backup/readme.txt

 = How to I restore a snapshot? =

+I'm aiming to build this option into the plugin and add a standalone script which will do the hard work for you.
+For now you'll need to do this manually.

+In a nutshell:
+Download the TAR archive from your repository, unTAR it using your favourite ZIPping tool and upload the contents back into your web hosting directory (overwriting any existing files).
+You'll also find a .SQL file under wp-content/uploads.
+That's your database file which needs to be uploaded to your MySQL server (say via phpMyAdmin or BigDump), replacing any existing tables in said database.

+If on this occasion you're restoring a snapshot to another domain or subfolder in your existing domain, you will also have to change certain values in your database.
+We'll leave this for another time - search for Moving Wordpress for detailed instructions on how to do this.

-I am about to release an article on the Snapshot Backup homepage - it'll be available shortly.
+I am about to release an article a more in-depth article on the Snapshot Backup homepage - it'll be available shortly.

 == Screenshots ==